Skip to main content

 • Each team may submit only one proposal.

 • An IEEE OU - preferably the local Section - must act as the fiscal agent.
 Applicants must discuss this with the OU Treasurer prior to proposal submission.
-HTB generally cannot transfer funds to a Society Chapter or Student Branch.
+Funds generally cannot be transferred to a Society Chapter or Student Branch.
 IEEE financial requirements for funding disbursements will apply.
 Please see IEEE FOM 2.E - IEEE Unit Reporting (Including, but not limited to, Societies, Technical Councils, Geographic Units, and Conferences).

 • Because U.S. economic sanctions and export controls are subject to frequent change, please review the U.S. Department of the Treasury’s Office of Foreign Assets Control’s Sanctions list to determine if your country can receive funding or contact internetforall@comsoc.org with any questions before applying.